abinashprabakar/Advanced-C/static_dynamic/static_library/readme.md

 	t -> displays the content of archive file.

 6. To compile with your own static library use the llibrary of cc command preceded by source filename
-	$gcc statp.c libabc.a -o statp
+	$gcc -static main.c libabc.a -o main

-	Here statp is an executable file but still it is not statically linked.
+	Here main is an executable file.
 ```